microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 Accessibility Insights for Windows provides a mechanism by which Axe.Windows is able to provide telemetry that then gets merged into the telemetry stream that already exists for the application.
 These events inherit all of the [Common Data Properties](#common-data-properties), and appear just like events that originate from Accessibility Insights for Windows.
 These will be documented in the Axe.Windows repo, but are duplicated here for convenience:

 #### Scan_Statistics
-Meaning: An automated scan has completed.
+Trigger: An automated scan completes.
 Additional properties:
 Name | Value
 --- | ---
-`customDimensions.ElementsInScan` | The number of elements included in the scan `customDimensions.UpperBoundExceeded` | `True` if ElementsInScan exceeds our upper bound of 20,000, otherwise `False`
+`customDimensions.ElementsInScan` | The number of elements included in the scan.
+`customDimensions.UpperBoundExceeded` | `True` if ElementsInScan exceeds our upper bound of 20,000, otherwise `False`.

 #### SingleRule_Tested_Results
-Meaning: A single rule has been run on all elements within a scan.
+Trigger: A single rule runs on all elements within a scan.
 Additional properties:
 Name | Value
 --- | ---